torsday/notebook/languages/php-the-right-way.md

 At this point, you can install `php53`, `php54`, `php55`, `php56` or `php70` using the `brew install` command, and switch between them by modifying your `PATH` variable.
 Alternatively you can use [brew-php-switcher][brew-php-switcher] which will switch automatically for you.

-#### Install PHP via Macports

-The [MacPorts] Project is an open-source community initiative to design an easy-to-use system for compiling, installing, and upgrading either command-line, X11 or Aqua based open-source software on the OS X operating system.

-MacPorts supports pre-compiled binaries, so you don't need to recompile every dependencies from the source tarball files, it saves your life if you don't have any package installed on your system.

-At this point, you can install `php54`, `php55`, `php56` or `php70` using the `port install` command, for example:

-    sudo port install php56
-    sudo port install php70

-And you can run `select` command to switch your active php:

-    sudo port select --set php php70

-#### Install PHP via phpbrew

-[phpbrew] is a tool for installing and managing multiple PHP versions.
-This can be really useful if two different applications/projects require different versions of PHP, and you are not using virtual machines.

-#### Install PHP via Liip's binary installer

-Another popular option is [php-osx.liip.ch] which provides one liner installation methods for versions 5.3 through 7.0.
-It doesn't overwrite the php binaries installed by Apple, but installs everything in a separate location (/usr/local/php5).

 #### Compile from Source

 Another option that gives you control over the version of PHP you install, is to [compile it yourself][mac-compile].